 111.47 The cited decisions therefore violate the appellants’ constitutional right from Art.
 4 par.
 1 and 2 GG in connection with Art.
 140 GG/137 par.
 2 and 4 WRV, in that they do not sufficiently consider, in the interpretation and application of the meaning of corporate autonomy, the character of the Local Spiritual Assembly as a religious Association and as part of a religious community.
 They are therefore to be revoked.
 The case is to be referred back to the District Court for renewed consideration.
 It will have to examine, among other things, whether the right of dissolution and removal accorded the National Spiritual Assembly, expressed without limits in the By-Laws, is sufficiently limited by the purpose of the Association and the Preamble to the Constitution, in the sense of the explanations under III 2 d) aa), or if an express definition in the By-Laws is needed.

 111.48 The decision on the costs follows from § 34a par.
-2 BVerGG.
+2 BverGG.

 Mahrenholz Böckenförde Klein